 firstname.lastname@example.org | email@example.com

 Welcome to my personal website!
-Currently, I work for the Department of National Park & Wildlife Conservation as an assistant conservation officer.
+Currently, I work for the Department of National Park & Wildlife Conservation as a conservation officer.
 I have an MSc degree in Wildlife Biology & Conservation from National Centre for Biological Sciences (NCBS), Bangalore India.
 For my masters thesis, I studied the relative influence of snow leopard, it's wild prey blue sheep and livestock density on livestock depredation by snow leopard in Shey Phoksundo National Park, Dolpa, Nepal.

 I am broadly interested in understanding factors affecting distribution and abundance of large mammals, focusing on mountain landscapes in the Nepal Himalayas.
 I use a multi-disciplinary approach to answer applied research questions and inform evidence-based conservation solutions.

 I completed my Bachelor of Science (B.Sc.) in Forestry from the Tribhuvan University, Institute of Forestry (IOF), Pokhara Campus, Nepal.
 For my B.Sc. thesis, I investigated the potential of multi-use forests in complementing existing protected areas (PAs) to achieve the tiger recovery goals as a case study from the Western Terai Arc Landscape, Nepal.

 Lamichhane, S., Khanal, G., Karki, J. B., Aryal, C., & Acharya, S. (2020).
 Natural and anthropogenic correlates of habitat use by wild ungulates in Shuklaphanta National Park, Nepal.
 Global Ecology and Conservation, e01338. doi.org/10.1016/j.gecco.2020.e01338